butterflyforever/QAsystem/README.md

 # NLPcourse-QA

-this is my NLP course project.
+This is NLP course project.
 Our group wants to build a QA system.

 need retrieval/data/   directory, copy from local directly.